 The Climate Challenge Fund is empowering young people to take action on climate change.

-The Scottish Government's Climate Challenge Fund (CCF) was launched in 2008 and has supported projects led-by and involving young people at youth groups, Student Associations and uniformed organisations, such as the scouts.
+The Scottish Government's Climate Challenge Fund (CCF) has supported projects led-by and involving young people at youth groups, Student Associations and uniformed organisations, such as the scouts.
 These projects have reduced local carbon emissions, helping to tackle climate change.

-To continue the important involvement of young people with the CCF Grant Panel, we were been pleased to work with Young Scot who selected and trained four young people to sit on the Panel following an application process in 2017.
-With 2018 being the Year of Young People, we are delighted to celebrate the contribution that young people make to the Panel.
+To continue the important involvement of young people with the CCF Grant Panel, we were been pleased to work with Young Scot who selected and trained four young people to sit on the Panel.

-You can find out more about CCF projects led-by and involving young people in our case studies below.
+You can find out more about some of the CCF projects led-by and involving young people in our case studies below.